nerthase/SpiralChallenge/README.md

 ## Evaluation

-We'll evaluate all solutions sent to us within the deadline and award the best (as in: most elegant, nice, readable, pleasantly surprising) one.
+We'll evaluate all solutions received before the deadline and award the best (as in: most elegant, nice, readable, pleasantly surprising) one.

 ## License